rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 When that happens, language is a magical tool.

-This first step, to create meaningful sounds, is not unique to us, other animals are also capable of the same.
+This first step, to create meaningful sounds, is clear not unique to us.
+Other animals are also capable of the same.

-But, we know that at least for humans, an incredible next step happened.
+But for humans, as far as we know, an incredible next step happened.

 We were able to 'say' and to concatenate sounds in our brain without using our vocal chords.

 What an awesome trick !
 It created a continuous flow of sounds and ideas in our heads.
 A life changing ability.

 In the context of this book, let’s call this moment 'thinking'.

-How does thinking operates in our head ?
+So, How does thinking operates in our head ?

 One sound after the other.